Acting for Singers: Day 1, Topic 2

 1. Translate the language.
 Mark in breathing cues.
 Identify natural accents in the text.

-3. Decide on the context for your piece (the who, what, where, when, why of the piece).
+3. Decide on the context for your piece (the who, what, where, when, why).
 Not all pieces have a given context.
 If the context is not dictated, then you get to choose one that you think fits the text, music, and you as an artist.
 Note: make a decision, but do it knowing that you can change any part of it later on if you come up with something better.
 The more vivid, imaginative, and emotionally charged, the easier it will be.

 4. Storyboard your piece.
-Start with the big structural moments (beginning, end, new musical sections, climax, etc.) and then work down to individual phrases.
+Start with the big structural moments (beginning, end, new musical sections, climax, etc.), and then work down to individual phrases.
 Memorize the pattern of actions (“I go here, then I do this, then I see that, and I show this feeling on my face, etc.”).
 Be specific and talk in the first person when you are thinking about this character.
 Example: “At m.
 25 beat 3, I see a candle in the distance and that gives me hope.
 I take a step towards the candle to try to see it better at the end of the next phrase, etc.”

 6. Learn the diction correctly the first time by speaking it through until you can speak it like you MEAN it.
 It should feel fluid and natural on your tongue.
 GET HELP!
 IPA is great but a good coach or native speaker is even better.